The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 ### 2﻿.1.1 Single Target

 Viper’s single target dual wield combo is a branching path system made by selecting one of two options for each combo hit.
 Players will start the combo chain with either Reaving Fangs or Steel Fangs.
-Steel Fangs grants a buff that increases Reaving Fangs' potency by 100, and Reaving Fangs grants a buff that increases Steel Fangs' potency by 100.
-These buffs are called Honed Steel and Honed Reavers respectively.
+Steel Fangs grants Honed Reavers, increasing the potency of the next Reaving Fangs by 100.
+Reaving Fangs grants Honed Steel, increasing the potency of the next Steel Fangs by 100.
 This means that Steel Fangs and Reaving Fangs will be alternated each combo to keep each other buffed.
-It does not matter which is started with the first time, as they have the same potency and grant the same buff.
+It does not matter which is started with the first time, as their buffed and unbuffed potencies are the same: 200 unbuffed, and 300 buffed.

-Selecting either option allows the player to now choose between Hunter’s Sting or Swiftskin’s Sting.
+Selecting either option now allows the player to choose between Hunter’s Sting or Swiftskin’s Sting.
 Hunter’s Sting applies Hunter's Instinct, increasing the Viper’s damage dealt by 10% for 40 seconds.
 Swiftskin’s Sting applies Swiftscaled, decreasing the Viper’s weaponskill recast time and auto-attack delay by 15% for 40 seconds.

 Selecting Hunter’s Sting gives the player access to two combo finishers, Flanksting Strike and Flanksbane Fang.
 Selecting Swiftskin’s Sting grants access to the other two combo finishers, Hindsting Strike and Hindsbane Fang.
 Each combo finisher also grants a buff that makes a different combo finisher do more damage.
 Flanksting Strike buffs Hindsting Strike, Hindsting Strike buffs Flanksbane Fang, Flanksbane Fang buffs Hindsbane Fang, and Hindsbane Fang completes the cycle by buffing Flanksting Strike.